MicrosoftDocs/Viva/Viva/goals/gsheets-integration.md

 > [!NOTE]
-> Please be aware that since Google Sheets lacks a granular scope to read the drive files, Viva Goals requires access to expanded scopes as described in step #3.
-Viva Goals shouldn't be able to manage your Google Drive files other than reading them from your Google drive or Shared drive.
+> Be aware that because Google Sheets lacks a granular scope to read the drive files, Viva Goals requires access to expanded scopes as described in step #3.
+Viva Goals won't be able to manage your Google Drive files other than reading them from your Google Drive or shared drive.

 4. Enter a name for the connection.